opendocsg/slw-judgments-backfill/2006_SGHC_210/report.md

 67     It does not appear to be the purport of those words.
 Section 3(3) refers to the effect of registration.
 Section 3(3)(a) deals with the registered judgment.
 It states that the registered judgment shall, from the date of registration, have the same force and effect as a judgment of the registering court.
 Section 3(3)(b) deals with the powers of the registering court.
 It states that the registering court’s powers shall be the same as those it has over its own judgments, but only insofar as they relate to execution.
 This is entirely in keeping with the purpose and effect of registration.
 The registering court does not require and does not have other powers, _e.g._ the powers to vary or set aside the registered judgment, though it has the power to set aside the registration of the judgment.

 68     What is stated in the foregoing paragraph is not new.
-Warren L H Khoo J discussed the effect of s 3(3)(b) of the RECJA in _Re Cheah Theam Swee_ [1996] 2 SLR 76 at 83-84 and concluded that:
+Warren L H Khoo J discussed the effect of s 3(3)(b) of the RECJA in _Re Cheah Theam Swee_ <span class="citation">[1996] 2 SLR 76</span> at 83-84 and concluded that:

  The purpose of para (b) of sub-s (3), it seems to me, is that once a judgment has passed the hurdles set out in sub-ss (1) and (2), and has been registered, it must be given effect according to its terms.
 No proceedings to impeach its validity are to be allowed.
 In other words the judgment debtor is not permitted to go behind the judgment any more.